1Cyan/worktable/Home.md

 - `HBT_REAL8`: use 8 byte float (i.e., C double) as default float type (for particle position/velocity)
 - `UNBIND_WITH_THERMAL_ENERGY`: include thermal energy in unbinding.
 If this is not defined, the code does not read in or use the thermal energy at all.
 - `DM_ONLY` : compile the code for dark matter only simulations.
 You do not have to turn this on for DM-only simulations, but doing this saves some memory.
 - `INCLUSIVE_MASS`: produce subhalos with inclusive mass definition.
 This will make the mass of a subhalo to include the contribution from its sub-subhalos (though not exactly).
+By default this is not enabled, so the subhaloes are mutually exclusive (though not precisely, with the possibility of a small number of particles being shared by two or more subhaloes).

   Simply add these macro definitions to the CXXFLAGS of your target in the Makefile.
 For example, adding this line to the Makefile